Male, US, born 1868-02-27, died 1952-05-26

 Spouse

-He married Harriette H. Boardman (born 05/1868 in PA) in 05/1893; Harriette Boardman Hunt contracted tuberculosis in MA, and the family moved to Pasadena, CA, for her recovery; many well-to-do Midwesterners had already either moved permanently or had established summer houses there; from these transplants, Hunt would receive numerous commissions.
+Harriette Boardman Hunt contracted tuberculosis in MA, and her family moved to Pasadena, CA, for her recovery.
+Many well-to-do Midwesterners had already either moved permanently or had established summer houses there.
+From these transplants, Hunt would receive numerous commissions.
 Pasadena, in the late-19th and early-20th centuries, attracted many from wealthy winter residents from Chicago, IL, particularly.

 Hunt married a second time in 1915 to Virginia Pease, an educator.who served as the principal of the Garfield Elementary School (c.
 1904) and Throop Polytechnic Elementary School in Pasadena, CA, and was board member for several organizations, including the George Junior Republic, LaVina Sanatorium and Huntington Hospital.
 She won the Arthur Noble Award in 1932 for her service to the City of Pasadena.